 1. Make banks play their part

 Public money alone won’t be enough to make all homes across Europe energy efficient, and for this reason we need banks on board to offer customers affordable loans designed to finance the green renovation of their homes.
 There is an annual financial gap of €275 billion to meet the EU’s building renovation targets — banks must do their part to finance this!
 For instance, we have been advocating for the inclusion of the Mortgage Portfolio Standards, a tool that would require banks to increase the energy performance of buildings covered by their mortgages, in the EPBD.

 2. Make renovation affordable for everyone

 Currently, the financial products offered by banks are broadly inadequate in supporting people to renovate their homes.
 The European Central Bank must change this by offering low interest rates to commercial banks when they provide cheap and accessible loans for home renovation to their customers.
 For people who cannot access these loans, 100% of their renovation costs should be covered by public money.
-The EU should establish an ‘EU loan guarantee fund‘ for energy efficiency loans and mortgages, which would cover the financial risks of the most vulnerable households.

 3. Make renovation simple

 If you are considering renovating your home, you certainly know how complex and bureaucratic the process can be.
 Most people simply don’t know about the financing opportunities.
 To make this process easier, governments should create ‘one stop shops’ to provide free-of-charge technical assistance to people!